Dr Robert O'Flaherty

-I can help with anxiety, depression, adjusting to a physical health condition, sexual problems, relationship issues, stress, sexuality, men's issues and more.
+I can help with anxiety, depression, adjusting to a physical health condition, sex problems (including erectile dysfunction, premature ejaculation, sexual compulsions/addictions, and problematic porn use), relationship issues, stress, sexuality, men's issues and more.

 Asking for help can be difficult, so well done on getting this far.
 Maybe you've been struggling for a while, or maybe you want to nip something in the bud before it develops further.
 Perhaps you've come to the decision that you would like to:

 - Improve your mood and live a more fulfilling life

 - Understand yourself better and connect with your emotions and values

 - Succeed at work and enhance your performance